Local Civil Registrar (LCR) Introduction

 Visit your City Hall or Municipal Hall and look for the Office of the Civil Registrar.

-The LCR is usually located on the ground floor of the city/municipal hall building.
+The LCRO is usually located on the ground floor of the city/municipal hall building.
+Office hours vary by LGU.

 Email: info@psa.gov.ph